VeronicaRX/constrained-docking/README.md

 3) Determined vina, utilities and pythonsh path

-4) Convert the target receptor (i.e., protein) and all ligands into pdbqt format format (using any traditional tools).
+4) Convert the target receptor (i.e., protein) and all ligands into pdbt format (using any traditional tools).

 5) Determined configuration file "vina.config", exhaustiveness and seed.
 For this work you will use the default parameters.